 - Insert the earbuds into your ears.

-- After 30 seconds, link your earbuds with your device once more to check if the problems have been resolved.
+- After 30 seconds, link your earbuds to your device again to check if the problems have been resolved.

 Charge Up And Down

 After that, you can recharge and reactivate them as usual, and an improvement should occur.
-While this strategy doesn’t always work, it’s a safe alternative that’s still worthwhile trying.
+While this strategy doesn’t always work, it’s a safe, worthwhile trying alternative.

 When Should You Reset Galaxy Buds?